alphaequivalence/positionAbstraction/README.md

 ## Running
 ### on your laptop:

-    python cnn_split_channels.py
+    python fl.py

-this will load the data and train the model defined inside `cnn_split_channels.py`.
-This same way, you can run other models.
+this will load the data and run the local learner, defined inside `model.py`, in a federated learning-like fashion.
+In the other hand, to train the local learner in a standard fashion, issue `python standard.py`.

+In order to display the usage, add `--help` option as:

+    python fl.py --help

+or

+    python standard.py --help

 ### via Microsoft NNI